JeschkeLab/DeerLab/docsrc/source/theory.rst

    \qquad
    P_j = P(r_j)

-where :math:`\vc{V}_\mr{exp}` indicates the experimental data.
 Distance distribution vectors must have non-negative elements and are assumed to be normalized such that

 .. math::
    \sum_j P_j \Delta r  = 1